Nirall/react-date-picker-chrome/README.md

 }
 ```

-You can provide your own input as a child element
+You can provide your own input as a child element.

 ```
 import { DatePicker } from '@nirall/react-date-picker-chrome';